On the Applicability of Registration Uncertainty: Introduction

 \section{Introduction}

 Non-rigid image registration is the foundation for many image-guided medical tasks \cite{Maintz,Sotiras}.
-However, because of its ill-posed nature, imaging artifacts, and the great variability of human anatomy, an uncertainty measure that highlights locations where the algorithm had difficulty finding a proper alignment can be very helpful.
-Among the approaches that characterize the uncertainty of non-rigid image registration, the most popular, or perhaps the most successful framework is the probabilistic image registration (PIR) \cite{Cobzas,Simpson,Risholm,Lotfi,Popuri,Miaomiao,Wassermann,Simpson2,Yang,Heinrich,Folgoc}.
+However, given the current state of the registration technology and the difficulty of the problem, an uncertainty measure that highlights locations where the algorithm had difficulty finding a proper alignment can be very helpful.
+Among the approaches that characterize the uncertainty of non-rigid image registration, the most popular, or perhaps the most successful framework is the probabilistic image registration (PIR) \cite{Cobzas,Simpson,Janoos,Risholm,Lotfi,Popuri,Miaomiao,Wassermann,Simpson2,Yang,Heinrich,Folgoc,Miaomiao2,Jax,Adrian}.

 In contrast to traditional ``point-estimate" image registration approaches that report a unique set of transformation parameters that best align two images, PIR models transformation parameters as random variables and estimates distributions over them.
-The mode of each distribution is then chosen as the most likely value of that transformation parameter.
+The mode of the distribution is then chosen as the most likely value of that transformation parameter.
 PIR has the advantage that the registration uncertainty can be naturally obtained from the distribution of transformation parameters.

-PIR methods can be broadly categorized into discrete probabilistic registration (DPR) and continuous probabilistic registration (CPR).
-The transformation distribution estimated by DPR and CPR have different forms.
-DPR discretizes the transformation space into a set of displacement vectors.
-It then uses discrete optimization techniques to compute a categorical distribution for every voxel as its transformation \cite{Cobzas,Lotfi,Popuri,Heinrich}.
-CPR is essentially a probabilistic inference model with the estimated transformation given by a multivariate continuous posterior distribution \cite{Simpson,Risholm,Miaomiao,Wassermann,Simpson2,Yang,Folgoc}.
+PIR methods can be broadly categorized into discrete probabilistic registration (DPR) \cite{Cobzas,Lotfi,Popuri,Heinrich} and continuous probabilistic registration (CPR) \cite{Simpson,Janoos,Risholm,Miaomiao,Wassermann,Simpson2,Yang,Folgoc,Miaomiao2,Jax,Adrian,Sedghi}